Welcome to Year 2, 3 & 4's class page

 Bury Rangers is every Wednesday afternoon.
 Please make sure the children have their forest kit and suitable coats and welly boots/walking boots.

-Spellings are every Friday.
-We have a quiz based on the spellings given the previous Friday, and new spellings will be given.
-Please make sure they practise these throughout the week in their red spelling books.
+Spellings are every Wednesday.
+We have a quiz based on the spellings given the previous Wednesday, and new spellings will be given.
+Please make sure they practise these throughout the week in their spelling books.

 The children have a yellow reading record where their reading must be logged everyday.
 This can be logged with a comment or just a signature.